Admir Raščić

-Admir Raščić (born 16 September 1981) is a Bosnian-Herzegovinian professional footballer who plays as a striker for Second League of FBiH - Center club NK Azot Vitkovići.
+Admir Raščić (born 16 September 1981) is a Bosnian football manager and former player.

 Club career

-Born in Foča, SR Bosnia and Herzegovina, Raščić began his career playing with FK Željezničar Sarajevo in the Bosnian-Herzegovinian Premier League, often appearing upfront alongside a young Edin Džeko.
+Born in Foča, SR Bosnia and Herzegovina, Raščić began his career playing with FK Željezničar in the Bosnian Premier League, often appearing upfront alongside a young Edin Džeko.

 In summer 2006 he moved abroad and joined NK Bela Krajina in the Slovenian First League.
 At the end of the season he returned to Bosnia, only this time joining Željezničar city rivals FK Sarajevo who had just been crowned Bosnian champions the season before.
 Admir Raščić had played 6 matches and scored on 3 occasions in Sarajevo's 2007–08 European campaign.
 He played with them for one and a half seasons, until he moved, in the winter break of 2008–09, to Norway's Tippeligaen side Sandefjord Fotball.
 He played for them in the 2009 and 2010 seasons.
 In the first season they finished 8th, but in 2010 Sandefjord ended up being relegated.
 During his two seasons in Norway, beside having played 34 league matches and scoring 3 goals, he also played with Sandefjord's second team for a total of 22 matches scoring 17 goals in the 2009 and 2010 Norwegian third tier.

-In 2010 Admir Raščić was back in Bosnia, this time signing with Premier League side FK Olimpic Sarajevo.
+In 2010 Admir Raščić was back in Bosnia, this time signing with Premier League side FK Olimpik.
 After making 26 league appearances and scoring 8 goals, in the winter break of 2010–11 he moved abroad again, this time to Serbia by signing with a newly promoted SuperLiga side FK Novi Pazar.

 Upon the advice of his former teammate and longstanding mentor, Alen Bajkuša, Raščić joined Hong Kong First Division League club Sun Pegasus on 11 July 2013.
 On 30 August 2013, Raščić scored on his debut for Sun Pegasus against Happy Valley; the match finished 3–0 to Sun Pegasus.
 On 26 October 2013, Raščić netted the first hat-trick of the 2013–14 Hong Kong First Division League season in a 6–0 home victory against Tuen Mun SA.
 Unfortunately, the goals scored in both matches were later rescinded by the Hong Kong Football Association following its decision to disqualify Tuen Mun and Happy Valley from further participation in the league.
 Nevertheless, Raščić ended the season as the league's top goal scorer with 14 goals in 17 league appearances.
 He also won the HKFA Fans' Favourite Player of the Year Award and was selected into the HKFA 2013–14 Hong Kong First Division League Team of the Year.